bot-by/slf4j-aws-lambda/readme.md

-# AWS Lambda Java SLF4J
+# SLF4J for AWS Lambda

 An [SLF4J][] Logger implementation for [AWS Lambda][lambda].